President & Owner

 Pet After-Care Specialist

-Spike (Chinese Crested / Chihuahua), Scotch (Lhasa Apso), and Ty (Minature Pincher) can often be found in the office ready to greet visitors with barks, whines, wags and smiles.
+Ty (Miniature Pincher), Spike (Chinese Crested / Chihuahua) and Scotch (Lhasa Apso) can often be found in the office ready to greet visitors with barks, whines, wags and smiles.
 Sometimes goofy and often empathetic, these canines play a very important role in making visitors feel more at ease.
+Behind-the-scenes in our work area, Ralph (a very social goldfish) keeps his eye on everything.